dblencowe/static-website-in-aws/docs/tutorial.md

 ## Create an S3 Bucket
 We're going to use S3 to store the files used in our website.
 We'll begin by creating an S3.tf file that will contain any Terraform commands performed against S3.
-This service by service seperation allows us to quickly see what services a module accesses just by looking at the file structure and helps us keep individual files small.
+This service by service separation allows us to quickly see what services a module accesses just by looking at the file structure and helps us keep individual files small.
 Terraform includes all .tf files in the directory so you could use whatever method of sorting you prefer.